sztupy/wafrn-opentofu/README.md

 You need a domain name you control which you might get for free, but usually they cost a few of your local currency each year.
 You also need to accept Oracle Cloud Infrastructure's Terms and Conditions which might or might not sell your soul to the devil.
 A small price to pay though.

 Also you will need a Credit or Debit card during the signup for verification, and around $1/£1/€1 will be locked on it during the verification process which will be refunded later.

+### I've heard Oracle occasionally deletes Always Free setups

+Yes, hence it's advised to keep both on-site and also setup off-site backups.
+You can also upgrade your account from a free tier to a pay-as-you-go tier.
+It will still be free if you don't go over the Always Free tier limits, but after upgrade there's a chance that you can get billed if you go over some kind of limit.
+It is generally advised to keep an eye out on billling and to assign a credit/debit card to your billing with low limits.

 # LICENSE